sudeeya/key-exchange/README.md

 ## Getting Started
 To try the demonstration version, follow these steps:

-Generate Keys: Run the key generation task by executing the following command:
+1. Generate Keys.
+Run the key generation task by executing the following command:
 ```
 task keygen-demo
 ```

-Run Tasks: Open separate terminals and run the tasks for Trent, Alice, and Bob.
+2. Run Tasks.
+Open separate terminals and run the tasks for Trent, Alice, and Bob.
 For example, to run Alice's task, use:
 ```
 task alice-run
 ```